daniel5151/gdbstub/README.md

 **Yes, as long as you don't mind some API churn until `1.0.0` is released.**

-In terms of correctness, `gdbstub` has been integrated into several projects since its initial `0.1.0` release, and thusfar, no _major_ bugs have been reported.
+`gdbstub` has been integrated into [many projects](#real-world-examples) since its initial `0.1.0` release, and thusfar, no _major_ bugs have been reported.
 Reported issues have typically been the result of faulty `Target` implementations (e.g: forgetting to adjust the PC after a breakpoint is hit), or were related to certain unimplemented GDB protocol features.

 That being said, due to `gdbstub`'s heavy use of Rust's type system in enforcing GDB protocol invariants at compile time, it's often been the case that implementing new GDB protocol features has required making some breaking Trait/Type changes (e.g: adding the `RegId` associated type to `Arch` to support addressing individual registers).
 While these changes are typically quite minor, they are nonetheless breaking, and may require a code-change when moving between versions.